openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 ## Discovery

-The HeatHub can be discovered automatically via mDNS, however the `SECRET` cannot be determined automatically.
+The HeatHub can be discovered automatically via mDNS, however the `secret` cannot be determined automatically.
-Once the `SECRET` has been configured, all other devices can be discovered by triggering device discovery again.
+Once the `secret` has been configured, all other devices can be discovered by triggering device discovery again.

 ## Binding Configuration